Glaucoma

 Learn the risks.
 Be proactive.

-According to the American Academy of Ophthalmology (AAO), only half of people with glaucoma are aware they have the conditions.
-But what are the symptoms of glaucoma and how do they affect you?
+What are the symptoms of glaucoma, and how do they affect you?
 Read below to learn more.

 Open-Angle Glaucoma Signs and Symptoms